whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-Deutsch.txt

 - Kompatiblität für Tutu (mit LdSK), BG:EE, BG2 TdB, BG2:EE und EET hergestellt
 - mehrere kleine Bugfixes
-- Englische Übersetzung von Bloodtitan hinzugefügt
+- Englische Übersetzung von Bloodtitan hinzugefügt 2.01
+-changed path(s) for LANGUAGE definition to get rid of the doubled setup.tra -added Roxanne's fix to ACQ15002.BAF for Perwell not following the PC after being freed -added another interjection point into CSGAAL's dialogue in ACQ22000.D to enable compatibility with NPC Stronghold Mod (G3) -english setup.tra: translated @10035 (fix from BWPTextpack / BWFixpack) -changed path to EET cpmvars to universal EET/other/cpmvars/eet_cpmvars.tpa -changed %xxxx_BANTER% to %xxxx_JOINED% in all instances (hoping it will fix the EET "dialogue ends abruptly" bug) -changed IMOEN2 to %IMOEN_DV% in ACQ19000.d
+-in ACQ12000.D changed transition to missing state "5" to "4" -@49 in ACQ18000.tra: Geraldo's wrong destination for his house "West" corrected to "east" -(all fixes from BWPFixpack integrated)
+-deleted ACQ12CUT2.baf - ACQ12CUT.baf is the correct cutscene for both cases -fixed bug where Aaron gives the PC a ring although it is already in the PC's possession -update to weiDU v242

 ***************************************************************************************************************